-Prison for woman whose revenge plot resulted in intellectually disabled friend's death
+Prison for woman whose revenge plot resulted in disabled friend's death

-An Auckland woman described by prosecutors as having a history of revenge plots has been sentenced to eight years and three months' prison, five years after a bungled arson attack resulted in the death of her intellectually disabled friend.
+An Auckland woman described by prosecutors as having a history of revenge plots has been sentenced to eight years and three months' prison, five years after a bungled arson attempt resulted in the death of her intellectually disabled friend.

 Jurors in the High Court at Auckland found the 32-year-old, who continues to have name suppression, guilty of manslaughter and arson in July.

-"While I accept you did not mean for Mr [Stephen] Ewart to die, you used him as your innocent agent ..."
-Justice Geoffrey Venning told the defendant during her sentencing hearing today.
-"You cynically took advantage of his reliance on your relationship to use him ..."

-He ordered the eight years and three months sentence for manslaughter and a five-year sentence, to be served concurrently, for arson.
+"You are clearly not remorseful at all," Justice Geoffrey Venning told the defendant today as he ordered the eight years and three months sentence for manslaughter and a concurrent five-year sentence for arson.
+"You have not taken any responsibility for your offending."

-Ewart's lifeless, charred body was found in the foetal position on the morning of December 9, 2017, outside a Mt Roskill flat where the defendant and her mother were in the process of being evicted.
+Stephen Rhys Ewart's lifeless, charred body was found in the foetal position on the morning of December 9, 2017, outside a Mt Roskill flat where the defendant and her mother were in the process of being evicted.
 Sixteen milk bottles filled with petrol had been placed underneath the home.

 Ewart, a 58-year-old described as having the mental capacity of a 12- to 13-year-old, had accidentally lit himself on fire in the process of committing arson for the defendant, Crown prosecutor David Johnstone told jurors during the trial.